ArtunIsler/DSA-210/Promt.md

   - Answer: GAMES_EDA.ipynb.

 - After data cleaning and merging I asked Claude to create hypothesis about popularity comparisons, price categories, playtime correlation, genre effects, and It suggest to create user score analysis."
- - Answer: hypothesis file ( in this part we recreate H5 due to feedback)
+  -Answer: hypothesis file ( in this part we recreate H5 due to feedback)

 - In ML part I send our powerpoint to generate machine learning workflows using Linear Regression, Random Forest, and K-Means clustering for predicting video game popularity."
   - Answer: machine_learning file( In this part I want to explain what ML methods does so I write what they mean and send it to CHATGPT to fix my grammer issues and improve my writing.